DAILY LIFE IN PREHISTORIC TIMES

 The Cro-Magnons were also an artistic people.
 They made small statuettes from ivory, bone and stone.
 Some of the statuettes are of pregnant women.
 They are sometimes called Venuses.
 We don't know what they were for but they may have been fertility charms.

 The Cro-Magnons are most famous for their cave paintings.
 We are not sure what the paintings were made for but they are impressive.
-Colours include black, red, yellow and white.
-The Cro-Magnons used charcoal, ochre and manganese to make them.
+Colors include black, red, yellow and white.
+The Cro-Magnons used charcoal, ocher and manganese to make them.
 Curiously humans were rarely painted on cave walls but many animals were.
 They include horses, bison, mammoths, reindeer, bears and rhinoceroses.
 There is nothing crude about the paintings.
 On the contrary the people who made them were highly skilled.

 We don't know what the cave paintings were for but they may have been for sympathetic magic.
 Primitive peoples often believed that if a model or painting was made of a person or animal and a spell was cast on it that would somehow influence the real thing.
 Perhaps the cave paintings of animals were made so spells could be cast on them to make hunting them easier.

 In 15,000 BC people were still living in caves but they made much more sophisticated tools of bone and stone.
-They also made clothes from animal skins and they made 'jewellery' of animal teeth and shells.
+They also made clothes from animal skins and they made 'jewelry' of animal teeth and shells.
 These early people hunted animals like horse, deer and wild cattle.

 In those days England was covered in tundra but about 8,500 BC the climate grew much warmer.
 Forests spread across England.
 At the same time England was cut off from Europe.